|

 Second: Copy

-the data to a DVD
+the data to DVD or a Blu-ray disk.

 Third: Back